Wayne Knight: Animation work

+Theatre work

+Knight also appeared on Broadway in productions of Gemini, Mastergate, 'Art' and Sweet Charity with Christina Applegate.
+Knight appeared as Santa in Elf: The Musical in November 2012.
+He previously appeared on Broadway in Art in 1999.

 Personal life

-Knight married makeup artist Paula Sutor on May 26, 1996, in a ceremony held in fellow Seinfeld cast member Michael Richards's home.
+Knight married makeup artist Paula Sutor on May 26, 1996, in a ceremony held in the home of fellow Seinfeld cast member Michael Richards.
 They had divorced by December 2003.
-He married his second wife Clare de Chenu on October 15, 2006; together they have a son, Liam.
+He married his second wife, Clare de Chenu, on October 15, 2006; together they have a son, Liam.
 The family lives in Toluca Lake, Los Angeles, an area where Knight has resided for many years.

-Knight was in attendance at the 2012 Democratic National Convention.
-Ahead of the 2020 United States presidential election, Knight appeared in an advertisement that examined "ethical breaches" of mail workers in the US and lack of support they received from the government.
-The advertisement was in support of the Democratic Party and Anti-Trump.
+Knight attended the 2012 Democratic National Convention.
+Ahead of the 2020 United States presidential election, Knight appeared in an advertisement that examined "ethical breaches" of mail workers in the U.S. and the lack of support they received from the government.
+The advertisement was in support of the Democratic Party and anti-Donald Trump.